Cheerfully Explaining the Benefits of Longitudinal Studies

 CLOSER, A Division of University College London

 Longitudinal studies are studies that are carried out over long periods of time, spanning lifetimes.
 For this reason, they provide a host of benefits over shorter studies.
-UCL’s CLOSER research department wanted to whet the appetite of potential researchers and show them the value of using this approach.
-The main task was doing so in an interesting way that would keep viewers engaged and encourage them to find out more.
+UCL’s CLOSER research department wanted to show potential researchers the value of using this approach.
+The main task was doing so in an interesting way to engage viewers and encourage them to find out more.